Strategy11/formidable-forms/readme.txt

 == Changelog ==
 = 4.10.01 =
+* New: Include the full email header when an email is sent using the mail function.
 * Fix: After opening the popup to add a layout class to a field, the field would no longer be selectable.
 * Fix: Prevent the url from getting too large when repeatedly bulk deleting or searching entries.